Euchre Rules

 The first team to reach 10 points is the winner.

-6. Cheat Sheet
+6. Euchre Cheat Sheet

 euchre cheat sheet